 The project does not cause any flow diversions or significantly changed flow conditions within the main waterways and overland flow paths crossing the project, as demonstrated by the flood impact maps that show no other significant areas of newly flooded or no longer flooded land for all events.
 As described in the previous sections, the velocity impacts of the proposal within the main waterways and overland flow paths are insignificant, with velocity regimes generally remaining unaltered apart from some localised changes around the culverts.
-The project is therefore considered to have no impact on the geomorphological regime of the main waterways and floodplain flow paths around the project.
+The project is therefore considered to have no impact on the geomorphological regime of the main waterways, including geomorphic characteristics such as stream stability and bank stability, and floodplain flow paths around the project.